0x779/TSUtils/README.md

 ![Remove all cameras](https://i.imgur.com/UWYTquv.gif)

+## Screenshots

+Takes screenshots (viewport and wireframe) and saves them to the directory in which the currenly opened Max file resides.

 **NOTE: The script was extensively tested with 3ds Max 2018.
 Older/newer versions might have missing features or bugs.**